 The operational and training headquarters of SH-60B Seahawk LAMPS mk3 are also located at the naval station.

 The air operations department manages and controls the airfield at the naval station.
-The airfield features an 8,000ft runway which accommodates all types of DoD aircraft.
-The airfield witnesses over 100,000 helicopter and fixed-wing flights a year and military passenger flights from this air terminal transfer 13,000 passengers a year.
+The airfield features an 8,000ft runway, which accommodates all types of DoD aircraft.
+The airfield witnesses more than 100,000 helicopter and fixed-wing flights a year, while military passenger flights from the air terminal transfer 13,000 passengers a year.
 The department also provides air traffic control services, air terminal and maintenance services, aircraft arresting gear and ground handling services.

-A major expansion is being planned for Naval Station Mayport to house a nuclear-powered aircraft carrier transferred from the Naval Station Norfolk.
-The East Coast littoral combat ships (LCS) will also be homeported at Mayport in 2016.
+A major expansion is being planned to enable Naval Station Mayport to house a nuclear-powered aircraft carrier transferred from the Naval Station Norfolk.
+The East Coast littoral combat ships (LCS) were homeported at Mayport in 2016.
 Two of these ships were initially based at San Diego Naval Base.